-The healthcare team will tell you what was found during the procedure and discuss with you any treatment or follow-up you need.
+The healthcare team will tell you what was found during the endoscopy and discuss with you any treatment or follow-up you need.
 Results from biopsies will not be available for a few days so the healthcare team may arrange for you to come back to the clinic for these results.

-Once at home, if you get pain in your chest or abdomen, difficulty breathing, significant or continued bleeding from your back passage, a high temperature, or if you vomit, contact the endoscopy unit or your GP.
+Once at home, if you get chest or back pain, difficulty breathing, pain in your abdomen, a high temperature, or if you vomit, contact the endoscopy unit.
 In an emergency, call an ambulance or go immediately to your nearest Emergency department.
+If you get a sore throat or have other concerns, contact your GP.